david138/Nash-Equilibrium/README.md

 Run nash_eq.py.
 The first argument should be a file containing a grid.
 The optional arguments are:
-'-p': Prints the pure strategy Nash equilibriums.
+"-p": Prints the pure strategy Nash equilibriums.
-'-m': Prints the mixed strategy Nash equilibriums.
+"-m": Prints the mixed strategy Nash equilibriums.

     python nash_eq.py file1 -p
 Prints the pure strategy Nash equilibriums for the grid in file1.